Guide9 min read

 The market is shifting.
 Here’s what I’m seeing:

 Subscription models are gaining acceptance.
 Clients increasingly understand monthly payment for websites.
 Resistance is lower than 3 years ago.
-My own outright service addresses this with a hybrid approach.
+My Growth Partner model addresses this with a hybrid approach.

 AI enables hybrid models.
 With AI-assisted development, you can deliver more value per hour.
 This makes retainers more profitable and projects faster.